ucomah/PeerToPeer-with-WebSockets/README.md

+#### NOTE: This project is under development!
+This message will be removed when workable prototype will arrive

+--

 # Peer-to-peer chat with WebSockets

 This project demostrates the way to discover another iOS device in local network using Bonjour and establish conenction via WebScokets to transfer some data.